 There are three ways that people can use Facebook:

 - Facebook Profile

 - Business Page

 I am going to give a brief overview of the three ways you can use Facebook and what will be the best for your art business.

-Facebook profile is a personal account you get when your join Facebook.
-This platform is where you can add family members, friends and share personal updates, images and videos.
+Facebook profile is a personal account you get when you join Facebook.
+This platform is where you can add family members, friends and share personal updates, images, and videos.